 - A starter draws heavy electric current through thick wires from the battery.

-- To turn the central crankshaft, a large flywheel gear on the back of an engine is meshed with the gears of a starter.
+- A large flywheel gear on the back of an engine meshes with the gears of a starter to turn the central crankshaft.

 - A starter motor uses an ignition coil to ramp up its power before engaging.

 “Is it a motor starter or contactor?”

 This is a very often asked question.
 And the confusion is also an understandable one.
 Since contactors and starters both control electric motors, people usually use the two terms interchangeably.
 Coil, contacts, arc chutes, usage of lower control voltage, all of these mechanical elements are identical in both contactor and starter.
 So what are the features that make them different?